• Product

 X-ray Inspection Technology.jpg

-Improper alignment of contacts in circuit breakers or disconnectors during production significantly impacts operational reliability.
-Poor alignment may cause contact deformation or rod fracture during operation, leading to discharge and catastrophic equipment failure.
+Improper alignment of contacts in circuit breakers or disconnectors during manufacturing can severely compromise operational reliability.
+Misaligned components may cause contact deformation, rod fracture, or partial discharge during operation—potentially leading to catastrophic equipment failure.
+X-ray imaging enables precise verification of mechanical alignment.

-Beyond these common issues, X-ray inspection holds broad application potential in the power industry.
-When combined with experienced fault diagnosis, accumulated inspection data, and AI algorithms, it is expected to deliver even greater value in future smart grid applications.
+Beyond these common applications, X-ray inspection holds significant potential for broader use across the power industry.
+When combined with expert fault analysis, accumulated inspection databases, and artificial intelligence (AI) algorithms, X-ray imaging is poised to play a pivotal role in future smart grid diagnostics, predictive maintenance, and digital twin technologies.

 Give a tip and encourage the author!